-Written by: Tafadzwa Chisango, Financial Risk Management Consultant, Global Ambassador and Executive MBA student at Hult International Business School.
+Written by Global Ambassador, Tafadzwa Chisango, Financial Risk Management Consultant and EMBA student, Dubai at Hult International Business School.

 The reminder pops up in my inbox two weeks prior to the beginning of my up-coming course – Global Strategy.
 I scan through the email and my eyes are immediately drawn to the words in bold “there will be a quiz on the first day of class”.
 Yes, I read right-there will be a quiz/test on the first day of class-at 9am.
 This is the reality of the EMBA programme- pre-course preparation.
 Pre-course preparation is a very crucial component of the learning process and is a sure way to set yourself up for success in the programme.
 I quickly check my calendar again and realise that I have a business trip out of the country just two days before the course begins-which meant I really had to do as much reading as I could prior to going on the trip.
 Now this sounds easy right..but throw in a very energetic one year old baby who wants to play with mommy any chance she gets and the script changes.

 This is my reality as a working mother who is pursuing an EMBA-my life is all about juggling different things all at the same time and making it work.
 While I do not own a red cape and blue suit with an S on my chest-I have somehow managed to find a way to make it work.
 What is my secret, you may ask-there is no secret-it is all about preparation and organisation!
 To quote Alexander Graham Bell; “Before anything else, preparation is the key to success.”